yereverluvinunclebert/GDIP-Image-List/README.md

 Why is cGdipImageList useful?

-* It is quicker to pull pre-loaded images from the dictionary at runtime than pulling them when needed, directly from file using LoadPicture.
+* It is quicker to pull images from a collection in memory than directly from file using LoadPicture
 * It can store JPG, BMP, PNG files and other types too.
 * It can store images with alpha transparency as GDI+ provides this capability.
 * It can store images of varying size, not just small 16x16 or 32x32 icons as was the limit of the old VB6 imageList.